bartmeuris/ubuntu-isobuilder/README.md

 * SSH into the vagrant box (`vagrant ssh`)
 * Change to the `/vagrant` folder and run `./mkiso.sh ./custom-iso`

-You should now have a working ISO file if everything went well.
+You should now have a working ISO file in the `isos` subfolder of where the config directory is located if everything went well.

 ## Features